In Myanmar's volatile west, sectarian violence worsens

 Curfews were imposed in Minbya and Mrauk Oo north of Sittwe from Monday after violence there.
 It was unclear if the authorities had extended that to other areas.

-Rights groups such as Amnesty International have called on Myanmar to amend or repeal a 1982 citizenship law to end the Rohingyas' stateless condition.
+Rights groups such as Amnesty International have called on Myanmar to amend or repeal a 1982 citizenship law to end the Rohingyas' stateless status.

-(Reporting by Aung Hla Tun and Reuters staff reporters; Writing by Alan Raybould and Jason Szep; Editing by Michael Roddy; Editing by Nick Macfie)
+(Reporting by Aung Hla Tun and Reuters staff reporters; Writing by Alan Raybould and Jason Szep; Editing by Nick Macfie)